 - Monitor the state implementation of adjuster licensing reciprocity and uniformity; update, as necessary, NAIC adjuster licensing standards.

 - The Producer Licensing Uniformity (D) Working Group will:

 - Work closely with state producer licensing directors and exam vendors to ensure that: 1) the states achieve full compliance with the standards in order to achieve greater uniformity; and 2) the exams test the qualifications for an entry-level position as a producer.

 - Provide oversight and ongoing updates, as needed, to the State Licensing Handbook.

 - Monitor and assess the state implementation of the Uniform Licensing Standards (ULS) and update the standards, as needed.

 - Review and update, as needed, the NAIC’s uniform producer licensing applications and uniform appointment form.
-Provide any recommended updates to the Producer Licensing (D) Task Force by June 1.
+Provide any recommended updates to the Producer Licensing (D) Task Force by the NAIC Summer National Meeting.

 - The Uniform Education (D) Working Group will:

-- Update, as needed, the reciprocity guidelines, the uniform application forms for continuing education (CE) providers, and the process for state review and approval of courses.
-Provide any recommended updates to the Producer Licensing (D) Task Force by the 2021 Fall National Meeting.
+- Update, as needed, the reciprocity guidelines, the uniform application forms for continuing education (CE) providers, and the process for state review and approval of instructors and courses.
+Provide any recommended updates to the Producer Licensing (D) Task Force by the 2022 Fall National Meeting.